AlainaMariaJoe/AlainaMariaJoe/README.md

-- 👋 Hi, I’m @AlainaMariaJoe
+- 👋 Hi, I’m Alaina Maria Joe
-- 🌱 I’m currently  working on my programming skills and Data science techniques.
+- 🌱 I’m working on improving my programming skills and exploring Data Science.
-- 📫 How to reach me alainamariajoe33@gmail.com
+- 📫 Reach me at: alainamariajoe33@gmail.com
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: When tech life feels hectic, I find solace in nature.
-It helps me recharge!
+- 🎨 I love being creative and enjoy drawing.

 <!---
 AlainaMariaJoe/AlainaMariaJoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.